dmuth/splunk-network-health-check/README.md

 This has been written for (and tested on) Splunk 6.2

-## Development

-This repo includes a `Vagrantfile`.
-If you have Vagrant installed, simply type `vagrant up`, and an instance of Ubuntu 14.04 LTS will be created and Splunk will be installed, provided a `splunk.deb` file is present in the local directory.

-Once up and running, type `vagrant ssh` to SSH into the box, then type `sudo /opt/splunk/bin/splunk start`, answer the license prompt, and your copy of Splunk will be up and running on [http://localhost:8000/](http://localhost:8000/)

 ## Questions, comments, abuse, and offers of employment

 Hit me up via email at dmuth@dmuth.org.